Alyssa Ustby: Fifth year (2024–25)

 Ustby captained the Tar Heels as the only non-transfer graduate student on the team in the 2024–25 season.
 On March 7, 2025, she scored 12 points and grabbed 18 rebounds in a 60–56 win over Florida State, sending the Tar Heels to the semifinals of the ACC tournament.
 She helped North Carolina earn a three seed in the NCAA tournament, hosting tournament games at home for the first time in ten years.
 During the NCAA tournament, where the Tar Heels reached the third round, Ustby surpassed Bernadette McGlade to become North Carolina's all-time leading rebounder.
 She finished her career with 1,269 career boards, good for third in ACC history.
 Ustby averaged 10.9 points, 9.5 rebounds, and a team-high 2.8 assists per game in her graduate season, being named to the All-ACC first team and the ACC all-defensive team.

 Professional career

 On April 14, 2025, a day after going undrafted in the 2025 WNBA draft, Ustby signed a one-year free agent contract with the Los Angeles Sparks, joining head coach Lynne Roberts who had tried to recruit Ustby in high school.
 However, she was waived by the Sparks on May 1.

-On July 7, it was announced that Ustby had signed with Italian club Panthers Roseto.
+On July 7, 2025, it was announced that Ustby had signed with Italian club Panthers Roseto.
+She finished the season leading the league with 19.5 points per game and ranked third with 10.3 rebounds per game.
+She was named the Eurobasket.com Serie A Player of the Year among many other honors after her rookie season.

+On July 14, 2026, Ustby signed with fellow Italian club Reyer Venezia.